gpiozero/gpiozero/docs/compat.rst

 supported).
 If your code is not compatible with Python 3, you should follow the `porting guide`_ in the `Python documentation`_.

-As of GPIO Zero 2.0, the lowest supported Python version will be 3.5.
+Currently, the lowest supported Python version is be 3.9.
 This base version may advance with minor releases, but we will make a reasonable best effort not to break compatibility with old Python 3.x versions, and to ensure that GPIO Zero can run on the version of Python in Debian oldstable at the